pennersr/django-allauth/docs/advanced.rst

   - `confirm_email(self, request, email_address)`: Marks the email address as
     confirmed and saves to the db.

+  - `generate_unique_username(txts, regex=None)`: Returns a unique username
+    from the combination of strings present in txts iterable.
+A regex pattern can be passed to the method to make sure the generated username matches it.

 - `allauth.socialaccount.adapter.DefaultSocialAccountAdapter`:

   - `new_user(self, request, sociallogin)`: Instantiates a new, empty